burrowers/garble/README.md

 as it has to obfuscate each package for the first time.
 This is akin to clearing `GOCACHE` with `go clean -cache` and running a `go build` from scratch.

+Garble also makes use of its own cache to reuse work, akin to Go's `GOCACHE`.
+It defaults to a directory under your user's cache directory, such as `~/.cache/garble`, and can be placed elsewhere by setting `GARBLE_CACHE`.

 ### Determinism and seeds

 Just like Go, garble builds are deterministic and reproducible in nature.